chpatton013/comedian/README.md

 This will create (among other things) the output file `./dist/comedian` which is a self-contained executable that you can redeploy to any Linux machine.

+Note that PyInstaller requires that `ldd` and `objcopy` be available on your PATH.
+Install them through your distribution's package manager.
+They are usually found in the `binutils` package.

 ## Tests

 `comedian` has several different test suites, each with their own intent and